 Dr. Weil says:

-My friend and colleague Tieraona Low Dog, M.D., Chief Medical Officer for Weil Lifestyle and an expert on botanical medicine, says rhodiola is among her favorite herbs for counteracting “21st century stress.”
+My friend and colleague Tieraona Low Dog, M.D., an expert on botanical medicine, says rhodiola is among her favorite herbs for counteracting “21st century stress.”
 In other words, she has found that it effectively addresses the increasingly common problems of fatigue, difficulty concentrating, lack of energy and, possibly, mild depression.
 Because some people get a stimulating effect from it, she recommends taking it early in the day to avoid interference with sleep.

 Biography of Nikolay Vasilievich Lazarev International Journal of Toxicology July 2002 21: 235-236

 Hung SK, Perry R, Ernst E. The effectiveness and efficacy of Rhodiola rosea L.: a systematic review of randomized clinical trials.
 Phytomedicine 2011 Feb 15;18(4):235-44.

 Panossian A, Wikman G. Evidence-based efficacy of adaptogens in fatigue, and molecular mechanisms related to their stress-protective activity.
 Current Clinical Pharmacology 2009 Sep;4(3):198-219